jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 And that's the lesson of nature we need to embrace.
 While we have a genetic history forever in our DNA, our genes, personalities, and culture evolved along with technological change.

 Meaning the technological evolution this book advocates has been driving human evolution for generations.
-To varying degrees, an ecosystem fields producers, plant-eaters, predators, scavengers, decomposers, and testers—because each level has energy waiting to be harvested.
+To varying degrees, an ecosystem fields producers, plant-eating consumers, predators, scavengers, decomposers, and testers—because each level has energy waiting to be harvested.
 Human temperaments fill these niches just as animals do: hoarders, tinkerers, makers, and the rest.
 A coach keeps whoever keeps scoring energy points, but never pre-assigns roles to anyone.
 The jobs are open, and over time, someone always grows into them to complete a balanced ecosystem full of checks and balances.

-In the technological ecosystem, varied human genotypes and phenotypes use the extended phenotype to fill distinct ecological roles: producers (farms, power plants), plant-eaters (tool users), predators (innovators), scavengers (thrift buyers), decomposers (recyclers, refactorers, waste managers), and testers (tinkerers, hackers, and crooks).
+In the technological ecosystem, varied human genotypes and phenotypes use the extended phenotype to fill distinct ecological roles: producers (farms, power plants), tool-using consumers (workers, homeowners, drivers), predators (innovators), scavengers (thrift buyers, auction goers), decomposers (recyclers, refactorers, waste managers), and testers (tinkerers, hackers, and crooks).
 Like any biological ecosystem, these segments work together to better play the game.

+Note, these roles are older than any tool that fills them.
+Something has broken down dead matter for a billion years.
+Bacteria, fungi, beetles, wreckers.
+The adaptation, job, identity, and tool have an expiry date.
+The role doesn't.

 Producers grow the food or generate the electricity that powers technology.
-Plant-eaters —most of us—use tools to stay warm or cool, gather resources, raise their young.
+Consumers—most people most of the time—use tools to stay warm or cool, gather resources, raise their young.

-Predators hunt inefficiency and close it, just as streaming didn't beat Maria's DVD store by being a faster store—it consumed the wasted time the rental model depended on.
-With that prey gone, the innovator hunts the next inefficiency.
+Predators hunt inefficiency.
+Wherever a tool wastes time, energy, or material, someone eventually notices.
+The innovator isn't attacking any person, but the tool that's falling behind.
+Like any predator, they take what's slowest and easiest to catch.
+When that prey is gone, the innovator moves to the next inefficiency.

 Scavengers can't help but use, collect, and hoard every last piece of technology everyone else thinks is junk.
 Decomposers break down dead technology back into reusable inputs like wreckers recycling total loss cars.

 Now for viruses, or what I like to call testers.
 These are the people who come up with novel ideas using existing technologies, just as viruses have long introduced new genetic material across biological organisms to drive genetic changes.
 Sometimes these changes are helpful innovations, and sometimes they are overtly parasitic actions of nefarious actors like crooks—the latter of which I dealt with so often while adjusting insurance claims (and was often accused of being one myself which makes one reflect).
 Either way, by constantly hacking lifeforms, testers evaluate every member of the ecosystem for its fitness to withstand its draining of energy while constantly tinkering, acting as an ever-present selection pressure.
 (Note: testers is not a standard ecological classification; I'm using it for simplification purposes.)

+Let's look at each role in how streaming replaced Maria's DVD store.
+Producers converted energy into digital content, burned from hard drives onto plastic discs in the millions and trucked to stores.
+Consumers drove, picked up, watched, and satisfied their need for stories—a 20-minute round trip for two hours of content, hundreds of miles a year per family.

+Innovators locked their eyes on this waste.
+They mutated the available material, digitized content, hard drives, home theaters, but cut out the physical discs.
+Instead they empowered people with high-speed internet to download from centralized hard drives.

+These new tool owners were predators.
+They sought to replace the disc with smart TVs and streaming sticks the DVD stores never recognized as a threat.
+It worked.
+Every increase in download speed eliminated a little more of the DVD's user base, because the drive, the late fee, and the empty shelf on Friday night were like air drag on the wings of a bird.
+Hackers tested the old system by making illegal downloads available when streaming wasn't.
+The result was people and their tools became more aerodynamic, more efficient, with every download.

+Producers switched from making DVDs to making data center hard drives and fiber-optic cables.
+Demo teams smashed the closed stores and warehouses and collected the spare computers, trucks, and shipping equipment.
+This material and any excess merchandise was auctioned off to whoever could scavenge the last bit of value from the meat of the dead DVD industry.

+Maria's customers weren't stolen from her.
+They watched their stories with a faster set of adaptations, as a new technological species.
+The energy flow biologists study so well happens with human roles too.
+The energy saved built faster networks, data centers, and computers that enabled—among other things—the music videos, instruction videos, and documentaries.
+Maria lost her regional manager identity.
+Her ecosystem benefitted enormously, and she could have too.

 The need to invent, power, and manually operate tools changed how humans were selected.
-Where biological ecosystems often assign these roles to a dedicated species, ours assigned them to dedicated temperaments: the hoarder who can't throw anything away, the innovator who can't leave a slow tool alone, the tinkerer who breaks things to see how they work.
+Where biological ecosystems' roles are often captured by a dedicated species, ours are captured by people with dedicated temperaments: the hoarder who can't throw anything away, the innovator who can't leave a slow tool alone, the tinkerer who breaks things to see how they work.
 Like omnivores, we can each be a mix, of course, but together our personalities cover every job in the food web.
 That's how, even though we were leaving the biological ecosystem behind, we were building another technological one beside it.

 Humans were no longer just hunting and gathering what nature made available, but instead creating and operating a new ecosystem in a modified Game of Life.
 Civilized humans kept scoring points.
 Death rates by wars, disease, and infant mortality drop over time as civilization advances from Stone to Bronze, to Iron Ages and beyond because we expanded our environment's carrying capacity with more food, housing, and fresh water.